 The market risk management unit which is independent of trading operations and accountable to ALCO, monitors market risk exposures due to trading and banking activities.
 This unit monitors exposures and respective excesses daily, report monthly to ALCO and quarterly to the board risk management committee.

 Market risk measurement

 The techniques used to measure and control market risk include:

-- · daily net open position
+- · daily foreign currency trading position

-- · daily VaR;
+- daily VaR;

 - back-testing;

-- PV01;
+- PV01; and

-- annual net interest income at risk; and
+- annual net interest income at risk.